 Inspiration Exploration is a creative partnership which brings together The Blyth Tall Ship and Headway Arts, two of Northumberland’s most visionary organisations.

-200 years ago The Williams was a tall ship built and owned by Captain William Smith, a man born and raised in Blyth.
+Two hundred years ago The Williams was a tall ship built and owned by Captain William Smith, a man born and raised in Blyth.
 During a trading voyage he discovered Antarctica but was never credited with the discovery.
-The Williams Expedition aim to restore a working tall ship as the Williams II in Blyth, then to recreate the original expedition with a local crew sailing her south to Cape Horn and Antarctica 200 years after the original discovery.
+The Williams Expedition aims to restore a working tall ship as the Williams II in Blyth, then to recreate the original expedition with a local crew sailing her south to Cape Horn and Antarctica 200 years after the original discovery.

 Headway Arts create highly inclusive participatory projects which offer world-class opportunities for people to contribute to the cultural life of their communities.
 To help celebrate and champion this important local hero, Headway Arts have devised a comprehensive arts programme with The Blyth Tall Ship beginning Spring/Summer 2018 which creatively tells the Williams Story.

 An installation of over 600 handmade blue sailcloth flags illustrating this journey of discovery to Antarctica made by Williams.
 Headway Arts is working with local people using exciting cyanotype photoreactive and printmaking techniques on the coast creating an ephemeral flurry of colour and movement.

 Flags will appear along the tideline near to Blyth iconic beach huts on Sunday 19 August from dawn till dusk, responding to the turn of the tides.

 We’ll be running free creative workshops at Headway ArtSpace during June, July & August.
 There will be opportunities for schools and community groups to book their own workshop, as well as drop-in sessions open to the public.
 Keep an eye on our Facebook page for the latest dates & times.

 Next drop-in sessions:

 Wednesday 8th August: 10am-3pm